-Committee
+Curriculum Committee

-RE: Revisions to original core document; additional policies for new, Integrative Core
+RE: Revised Proposal: Revisions to original core document; additional policies for new,

-Curriculum
+Integrative Core Curriculum

-During the development stages of the new, Integrative Core Curriculum, the core committee has determined the necessity to make selective revisions to the original core document, "Report of the Curriculum Working Group" (Revised April 2013 and approved by faculty vote).
-These revisions provide clarification and will make implementation of the new curriculum more practical.
-In addition, the core committee has reviewed current Core policies, and we have made recommendations for revisions to the existing policies that will make more sense for the new curriculum.
+During the development stages of the new, Integrative Core Curriculum, the core committee has determined the necessity to make selective revisions to the "Report of the Curriculum Working Group, Revised April 2013," which was approved by faculty vote (hereafter referred to as the "original core document").
+These revisions provide clarification and will make implementation of the new curriculum more effective and practical.
+In addition, the core committee has reviewed current Core policies, and we have made recommendations for revisions to the existing policies that will make them consistent with the requirements and expectations of the new curriculum.

-We submit these revisions and recommendations for Faculty Council consideration.
+We submit these revisions and recommendations for the Faculty Council's consideration.